modood/hdkeygen/README.md

 > We recommend every user of this library audit and verify any underlying code for its validity and suitability.
 >
-> You can do so by using this tool. https://iancoleman.io/bip39/
+> You can do so by using this tool: https://iancoleman.io/bip39/

 Installation
 ------------

 ```
-$ go get github.com/modood/keygen
+$ go get -u github.com/modood/btckeygen
 ```

 Usage
 -----

 ```
-Usage of keygen:
+Usage of btckeygen:
   -bip39     bool   mnemonic code for generating deterministic keys (default false)
   -pass      string protect bip39 mnemonic with a passphrase (default "")
   -n         int    set number of keys to generate (default 20)